5 Ways to Manage Chronic Dry Skin

 • For mild to moderate eczema, creams or lotions are effective.

 Some skin care products are too harsh for dry, sensitive skin.
-Using fragrance-free, scent-free or mild products help keep skin tone and complexion clear, and reduce any redness or irritation.
+Use fragrance-free or mild products help keep skin tone and complexion clear, and reduce any redness or irritation.

 • For psoriasis, avoid dyes and perfumes as they inflame skin.
 Choose products labeled as "sensitive skin”.

-Bathing strips natural, protective grease from the skin.
-Take lukewarm (not hot!) baths and showers, using mild soap or non-soap cleanser.
+Bathing strips natural, protective oils from the skin.
+Take lukewarm (not hot!) baths and showers, using mild soap or non-soap cleanser, and try not to stay in the water more than ten minutes.
 After bathing, gently pat skin dry with a soft towel – do not rub.

-• For psoriasis, adding epsom salt, mineral oil, milk, or olive oil to baths can soothe the itching and infiltrate scales and plaques.
+• For psoriasis, adding epsom salt, mineral oil, milk, or olive oil to baths can infiltrate scales and plaques.

 • For eczema, adding oats, baking soda, or olive oil can relieve itchy skin.

-Humidifiers can also help alleviate the symptoms of dry eyes, eczema, itchy skin, dry nasal passages, cracked lips and nosebleeds due to dry air, allergies or asthma.
+Humidifiers can help alleviate the symptoms of dry eyes, eczema, itchy skin, dry nasal passages, cracked lips and nosebleeds.

-• In the case of eczema, humidifiers can prevent itching and inflammation symptoms all together.
+• In the case of eczema, humidifiers can help alleviate itching and inflammation.

-• For dry skin like psoriasis, which leaves red, scaly patches and silver scales on the skin, a humidifier will keep the air in the home or office moist and prevent dry skin before it starts.
+• For dry skin like psoriasis, which leaves red, dry patches and silver scales on the skin, a humidifier will keep the air moist and prevent dry skin before it starts.